pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Manage channel members

-Set and remove channel members for a channel.
+Sets and removes members for a channel in a single request.

 #### Method(s)